palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 Query Capabilities
 ------------------

-Dynamic Columns are useful for avoiding KVS-level row range scans, especially in key-value services where these are expensive (like Cassandra - its caching optimisations are rendered ineffectual for row range scans).
+Dynamic Columns are useful for avoiding row range scans, especially in key-value services where these are expensive (like Cassandra - its caching optimisations are rendered ineffectual for row range scans).
 Furthermore, when considering whether a query without row range scans will be performant, it is worth considering how each row is laid out in the database.
 Generally, queries for column ranges that are contiguous are more efficient, though there are